Academic Courses

 Instructor: Cecilia Wichmann, PhD Student, Contemporary Art and Theory

-The University of Maryland College Park Stamp Student Union has developed a Contemporary Arts Purchasing Program (CAPP) whose mission is to educate and inspire by exposing the campus community to thought-provoking art created by noted contemporary artists.
-Now in its tenth year, the program provides a student committee the opportunity to interact with the art world by researching, discussing, and purchasing artwork by emerging and established contemporary artists.
-CAPP operates on a biannual basis.
-Students of diverse majors are selected to participate through a competitive application process.
-Together they embark on a rigorous research and training program, including extensive visits to galleries and artists’ studios in Baltimore, New York, and Washington, DC.
+The University of Maryland College Park Stamp Student Union developed a Contemporary Arts Purchasing Program (CAPP) whose mission is to educate and inspire by exposing the campus community to thought-provoking art created by noted contemporary artists.
+The program provided a student committee with the opportunity to interact with the art world by researching, discussing, and purchasing artwork by contemporary artists.
+They embarked on a rigorous research and training program and visited galleries and artists’ studios in Baltimore, New York, and Washington, DC.

 In collaboration with University of Maryland